 For pan-frying, make sure to start off with a strip at room temperature in order to secure an even cook and to hit the desired doneness precisely.
 Likewise, pat the steak dry before seasoning to maximize the sear.

-Start with a hot, smoking skillet and just a dash of oil, and fry the steak on one side for 2 to 3 minutes without moving it.
-Flip the steak once it has developed a crustm but before the middle has a chance to cook through and dry out.
+- Start with a hot, smoking skillet and just a dash of oil, and fry the steak on one side for 2 to 3 minutes without moving it.
+Flip the steak once it has developed a crust but before the middle has a chance to cook through and dry out.

 - Although the USDA recommends a safe internal temperature of 145 degrees Fahrenheit, the New York strip will be medium-rare at around 130 degrees.
 Any higher, and the meat will be tough and dry.

 Typically the most expensive steak on the menu, the tenderloin is a lean, boneless cut from the central section of the short loin muscle.
-The Chateaubriand comes from the thicker end of the tenderloin, while the filet mignon is at the thinner, tapered end [The Kitchn].
+The Chateaubriand comes from the thicker end of the tenderloin, while the filet mignon is at the thinner, tapered end.

 As its name suggests, the tenderloin slices with little resistance, but it can be low on flavor and is susceptible to drying out if overcooked.
 One solution is to wrap the steak in bacon, another is to baste it in butter during pan-frying.